 Some of the languages in the world that no one ever knows or heard of (except linguists and historians) are in a very critical state – Tsuu t’ina language (also known as Sarcee) with only 80 native speakers, Ongota with 12 native speakers, Liki with 11 native speakers and Taushiro (1 native speaker).
 While these languages are nearly extinct, languages such as Njerep (Cameroon) and Chamicuro (Peru) have already extinct and vanished from this world.

-So, if you’re living in the United States, Turkey, Canada, Australia, Italy, Albania or any other parts of the world, don’t be surprised if you find out that some of these people are fluent speakers of the Greek language.
-But then, though the language may be commonly spoken in countries such as Greece, Cyprus, Albania, Italy and Turkey, Greek language can be categorized as an endangered language – a national language that will soon disappear if not preserved properly by its native speakers because it’s ranked 87th in the Top 100 Spoken Languages in the world.
+So, if you’re living in the United States, Turkey, Canada, Australia, Italy, Albania, or any other part of the world, don’t be surprised if you find out that some of these people are fluent speakers of the Greek language.
+But then, though the language may be commonly spoken in countries such as Greece, Cyprus, Albania, Italy, and Turkey, the Greek language can be categorized as an endangered language – a national language that will soon disappear if not preserved properly by its native speakers because it’s ranked 87th in the Top 100 Spoken Languages in the world.

-Swedish is the official language of Sweden, the most popular Nordic and Scandinavian language.
+Swedish is the official language of Sweden, the most popular Nordic and Scandinavian languages.
 It was spoken by the inhabitants of Estonia and Latvia until World War II.
-In the early 21st century, about eight million number of speakers speak the language including those who are from Sweden, Finland, Ukraine, Denmark and Norway.
-Swedish ranked 90th from the Top 100 Spoken Languages.
-This figure can be a small concern, especially to the native country.
-As Swedish is the oldest among all three Scandinavian languages (the other two are Danish and Norwegian), it can be eventually forgotten and abandoned by a new language, or any other dominating languages.
+In the early 21st century, about eight million speakers speak the language including those who are from Sweden, Finland, Ukraine, Denmark, and Norway.
+Swedish ranked 90th in the Top 100 Spoken Languages.
+This figure can be a small concern, especially for the native country.
+As Swedish is the oldest among all three Scandinavian languages (the other two are Danish and Norwegian), it can be eventually forgotten and abandoned by a new language, or any other dominating language.

-Ranked 69th in the Top 100 Most Spoken Languages, Afrikaans is a simplified, creolised language which rooted primarily from Dutch and mixed with variants of Portuguese, Malay and Indonesian.
-In Dutch, the word Afrikaans literally means “African” and this Indo-European language is spoken in South Africa, Namibia, Botswana, Zambia and Zimbabwe.
-This particular language has been said to be the most spoken after Zulu and Xhosa but the unpleasant historic event that every South African would know - it dates back to the country’s history on various conflicts and this dark event could be tainting and lingering around the Afrikaans language, causing for some to not speak it.
+Ranked 69th in the Top 100 Most Spoken Languages, Afrikaans is a simplified, creolized language rooted primarily in Dutch and mixed with variants of Portuguese, Malay and Indonesian.
+In Dutch, the word Afrikaans literally means “African” and this Indo-European language is spoken in South Africa, Namibia, Botswana, Zambia, and Zimbabwe.
+This particular language has been said to be the most spoken after Zulu and Xhosa but the unpleasant historic event that every South African would know – dates back to the country’s history of various conflicts and this dark event could be tainting and lingering around the Afrikaans language, causing for some to not speak it.

 According to Malaysia’s Federal Constitution, Bahasa Malaysia is the national and official language of Malaysia.
 It’s the first language of most Malaysians, including the Malays, Chinese, and Indians.
-However, the majority of native speakers for the Malay language comes from the Malay population.
-Despite the fact that Bahasa Melayu is the national language of the locals and the native language to the majority of the Malay citizens, it is sadly, a less popular language.
+However, the majority of native speakers of the Malay language come from the Malay population.
+Despite the fact that Bahasa Melayu is the national language of the locals and the native language of the majority of the Malay citizens, it is sadly, a less popular language.